 Plantation forestry is a large scale business and the scale of natural forests that steadily store carbon includes most of the vast areas of: boreal North America, Northern Europe plus Russia; the temperate forests of Eastern USA plus a band stretching from Western Europe to China; and the tropical and sub-tropical forests of South America, Africa plus South-east Asia plus Australia.
-The total adds up to about four billion hectares, or a more comprehensible forty million square kilometres, representing thirty percent of the wold's land surface.
-To make decisions and take action aimed at storing carbon, instead of growing crops or raising cattle and sheep, the stocks of carbon of different sites need to be known.
-A stock of carbon is the tonnage in a stated area at one fixed time.
-Then, if carbon is being added to a stock, if the carbon is moving into the site faster than it is wasted out into the atmosphere, then that stock acts as a sink of carbon.
+The total adds up to about four billion hectares, equal to thirty percent of the wold's land surface.
+The trees on these wooded lands sequester each year about five hundred million tonnes of carbon per year.
+Of these wooded lands five hundred million hectares are managed forest, plantations.
+To make decisions for storing carbon in plantations the stocks of carbon of different sites need to be known.
+A stock of carbon is tonnage in a stated area at one fixed time.
+If the carbon is moving into the site faster than it is wasted out into the atmosphere, then that stock acts as a sink of carbon.
 Conversely if carbon is moving out of a site by decay processes faster than it accumulates by growth then that stock is a source of carbon into the atmosphere.